-Congenital Diaphragmatic Hernia and Cardiovascular Malformations: Children with congenital diaphragmatic hernia (CDH) have an abnormal opening in the diaphragm that allows abdominal organs, like the liver and intestines, to enter into the chest.
+Congenital Diaphragmatic Hernia and Cardiovascular Malformations: Children with congenital diaphragmatic hernia (CDH) have an abnormal opening in the diaphragm that allows abdominal organs, like the liver and intestines, to enter the chest.
 This invasion interferes with normal lung development causing severe respiratory problems at birth.
 CDH affects about one in every 3,500 newborns.
-CDH-associated mortality and morbidity is high, particularly in the subset of individuals who have a co-existing cardiovascular malformation (CVM).
+CDH-associated mortality and morbidity are high, particularly in the subset of individuals who have a co-existing cardiovascular malformation (CVM).
 We use clinical and molecular data from patients and machine learning to identify genes associated with CDH and/or CVM.
-Genes we have worked on include GATA4, SOX7, ZFPM2, FREM1, FREM2, FRAS1, NONO, NR2F2, FZD2, HCCS, HEY2, FBN1, SON, TRRAP, FGFRL1, and FOXP1.
-We are now using these models developed in our laboratory to discover the morphogenetic and molecular mechanisms by which a subset of these genes function during diaphragm and heart development.
+Genes we have worked on include CATA4, SOX7, ZFPM2, FREM1, FREM2, FRAS1, NONO, NR2F2, FZD2, HCCS, HEY2, FBN1, SON, TRRAP, FGFRL1, and FOXP1.
+We are now using mouse models developed in our laboratory to discover the morphogenetic and molecular mechanisms by which a subset of these genes function during diaphragm and heart development.

 1p36 Deletion Syndrome: Deletions of chromosome 1p36 can cause a variety of birth defects including brain anomalies, eye/vision problems, hearing loss, cardiovascular defects, cardiomyopathy and renal anomalies.
-Approximately one in 5,000 newborns carries either a terminal or interstitial deletion on chromosome 1p36.
+Approximately one in 5,000 newborns carry either a terminal or interstitial deletion on chromosome 1p36.
 The RERE gene is located on chromosome 1p36 and encodes a nuclear receptor coregulator that plays an important role during embryonic development.
 Using a combination of animal models and data from individuals with mutations of RERE, we have shown that RERE plays a critical role in the development of the brain, eye, inner ear, heart and kidneys.
-We are actively working to determine the molecular mechanisms by which RERE-deficiency causes defects in each of these organs.
+We are actively working to determine the molecular mechanisms by which RERE deficiency causes defects in each of these organs.
 We are also searching for other genes that contribute to the medical problems seen in individuals with 1p36 deletions.

 Esophageal Atresia/Tracheoesophageal Fistula (EA/TEF): Another life-threatening birth defect of interest is esophageal atresia/tracheoesophageal fistula (EA/TEF).
 During development, the esophagus (stomach tube) and the trachea (windpipe) develop from a common progenitor called the anterior foregut tube.
 In about one in 3,500 newborns, the development of these tubes is abnormal resulting in failure of the esophagus to reach the stomach (esophageal atresia) or an abnormal connection between the trachea and esophagus (tracheoesophageal fistula).
 Approximately 50% of EA/TEF cases occur in association with additional anomalies and 10% of cases have a constellation of findings known as VACTERL (Vertebral, Anal, Cardiac, TracheoEsophageal Fistula, Renal and Limb) association.
-We are presently using array-based copy number detection assays and whole exome sequencing to identify genes that cause these disorders.
+We are using clinical and molecular data from research, clinical and public databases, in conjunction with machine learning, to identify new genes for EA/TEF and the other structural anomalies associated with VACTERL association.